mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

 ### A note on project organization

 A QGIS project file does **not** contain the datasets you add to it.
-It stores paths to those datasets.
-That means portability depends on keeping the project file and its data together in a well-organized folder structure.
+It stores paths to those datasets, so portability depends on keeping the project file and its data together in a well-organized folder structure.

 1. Open QGIS.
 2. Click the **New Project** button ![](../week02/images/50_Coordinate_Systems_Geodesy-e1fd8eb8.png).